 Significance of Osmosis

-- Osmosis influences the transport of nutrients and release of metabolic waste products.
+- Osmosis influences the transport of nutrients and the release of metabolic waste products.

 It stabilizes the internal environment of a living organism by maintaining the balance between water and intercellular fluid levels.